ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-10-18-developing-on-windows.md

     registry files directly, so I went for this option.

-Aside from these two, there are still a lot of utilities included in Powertoys, but I still have to check them out yet.
+Aside from these two, there are still a lot of utilities included in Powertoys, but I still have to check them out.

 ## FAQs